 Travel Between Cities

-Indian Railway is a good option for long travel depending upon how much time you have.
+Indian Railway is a good option for long travel depending on how much time you have.
 It is economical.
 Train tickets can be booked 120 days in advance.
-Online booking system is very convenient and you can book at Indian Railway website, but if you don’t have an Indian mobile number then you can’t book on railway’s website.
+The online booking system is very convenient and you can book at Indian Railway website, but if you don’t have an Indian mobile number then you can’t book on railway’s website.
 In that case use cleartrip’s website, they allow train booking without Indian mobile number.
 I recommend booking a seat in AC3 or AC2 class considering comfort and safety for a woman traveler, they provide blanket and bedsheet for sleeping.
 Somewhere I read that it is better to travel by sleeper class as there are more people and families, so you will feel safe but I will not recommend this because it gets overcrowded and too noisy and people enter & exit coach too often.
 Instead, reserve an upper berth because it’s up and safe, I personally never book upper berth because I find it difficult to climb especially at night if I have to go to the washroom.
 I recommend don’t book side lower or upper berth because it is not safe and comfortable as it’s parallel to passage.
-If by any chance you get side berth then request and exchange with a fellow traveler, most people (Man) exchange.
+If by any chance you get side berth then request to exchange with a fellow traveler, most people (Man) exchange.

 There are some destinations where direct trains are not available, in that case, you can use Volvo buses.
 These are safe and comfortable for a long journey if you are woman and solo traveler.
 I used Redbus and MakeMyTrip to book my advance tickets for many destinations and had good experience in general.
 You can choose your seat while booking.